The Chassahowitzka River's main entry point presents as an expertly engineered newer boat ramp plunging the depths of an expansive

-Out here, you might stumble across a fisherman angling for Bass on a tributary, then round a corner and spot find someone hooking
+Out here, you might stumble across a fisherman angling for Bass on a tributary, then round a corner and spot find someone hooking up

-up with a Redfish or Seatrout.
+with a Redfish or Seatrout.
 Salt and Freshwater environments mingle according to tides.

-Six miles away from the launch point, You'll find yourself on the flats where the depth of the Gulf of Mexico drops one foot for every
+Six miles away from the launch point, You'll find yourself on the flats where the depth of the Gulf of Mexico drops one foot for every mile

-these behemoths, you may want to try it.
+behemoths, you may want to try it.
 It's like hooking a living 57 Chevy's chrome bumper!

 The Chaz is just one of many beautiful rivers to explore in this area.
 It has to be experienced to be understood.
 So come on over and gain

 For more information